 When can I resume exercise or get back to the gym?

-This will vary according to what you exactly have had done.
+This will depend largely on the technique you have had.
 Generally, if you’ve had implants put ‘under the muscle’ you will have to wait longer before resuming strenuous physical exercise than if your implants are ‘in front of the muscle’.
-With implants ‘under the muscle’, you should be able to resume lower body exercises (e.g. exercise bikes, moderately-paced walking) after about 3 weeks and upper body/treadmill after about 6 weeks.
-Needless to say, when you decide to resume exercising, you must resume it GRADUALLY.
+With implants ‘under the muscle’, you should be able to resume lower body exercises (e.g. exercise bikes, moderately-paced walking) after about 3 weeks and upper body/treadmill after about 6-8 weeks.
+Needless to say, whenever you decide to resume exercising, you must resume it GRADUALLY IN STAGES .
 If the activity doesn’t cause you any discomfort, you can increase it a little each time.
 However, if it causes discomfort, wait for two weeks and then try it again.
 Eventually, you’ll be able to do it without discomfort.
 Most importantly, when exercising in the first 3 months, always wear a supportive sports bra.

 What can be done to reduce the chances of developing Capsular Contracture?

-Over the years, various strategies have been suggested to prevent Capsular Contracture – the most common reason for repeat surgery.
-Most of these strategies have been ineffective.
-The only proven strategy to dramatically reduce the incidence of this complication is to use Polyurethane Foam-Covered Silicone Implants – manufactured in Germany by Polytech.
-However, these implants do require special techniques with which not all surgeons are familiar.
-At Breast Excellence, our Chief Cosmetic Surgeon, Dr George Mayson, is one of the largest users of these proven safer implants.
+Over the years, various strategies have been recommended to prevent Capsular Contracture – the most common reason for repeat surgery.
+One such, still recommended by surgeons, is to massage the breasts post-operatively to ‘keep them soft’.
+Like other strategies, this too has proved ineffective.
+The ONLY PROVEN way to dramatically reduce the risk of this commonest complication and lower your risk of repeat surgery is to choose Polyurethane Foam-Covered Silicone Implants – manufactured in Germany by Polytech.
+However, these implants do require special techniques with which not all breast surgeons are familiar.
+At Breast Excellence, our Certified Cosmetic Surgeon, Dr George Mayson, is one of the largest users of these proven-safer implants.

 How old do you need to be to have Breast Augmentation?

-Most women we see seeking Breast Augmentation fall into the 19-45 age group.
-That is not to say Breast Augmentation cannot be done in women older than 45 or in girls as young as 17 but careful selection as to suitability needs to be exercised.
+Most women seeking Breast Augmentation fall into the 19-50 age group.
+That is not to say Breast Augmentation cannot be done in women older than 50 or in girls as young as 18 but the surgeon needs to carefully check for suitability.